kohler/peteramati/doc/psetsjson.md

     If true, then this grade is not included in the total.

-Grade entries are displayed in order.
-Alternately, you can provide a `grade_order` setting in the problem set; this should be an array of entry names.
+* `priority`: number

+    Determines display order.
+Grade entries are sorted first by descending `priority`, and second by the order they appear in `psets.json`.

 ### Code display